mxagar/text_sentiment/README.md

 The techniques used in [sentiment analysis](https://en.wikipedia.org/wiki/Sentiment_analysis) are able to efficiently condense raw sequences of words to one valuable scalar which covers the spectrum from `negative` to `positive` (or an equivalent one).
 Then, that scalar can become an important feature in more complex models that output important business predictions.
 In my personal experience, that mapping from a text string to a number is very handy in plenty of businesses that work with tabular datasets that contain free text fields.

-This repository serves two purposes related to the topic of **sentiment analysis**:
+This repository serves two purposes regarding the topic of **sentiment analysis** and related (supervised) **text classification** problems:

 1. This is a document for my future self which collects techniques that I come across.
-2. I present a primer on the basics of Natural Language Processing (NLP) for pragmatic engineers that specialize on other fields, but the Universe gifts them with valuable text data.
+2. I present a primer on the basics of Natural Language Processing (NLP) for pragmatic engineers that specialize on other fields, but the Universe gifts them with valuable text data that needs to be classified.

 Overview of Contents: